Cloudxtreme/cloudron-cli/README.md

 # The Cloudron CLI tool

 The [Cloudron](https://cloudron.io) CLI tool allows you to install, configure and test apps on your Cloudron.
 It is also used to submit your app to the Cloudron Store.
+The subcommand `machine` provides Cloudron instance maintenance tooling.

 ## Installation